Repaying Student Loans

 1. REVISED PAY AS YOU EARN REPAYMENT PLAN (REPAYE)

-Monthly payments are generally equal to 10 percent of your discretionary income divided by 12.
-Any remaining balance is forgiven after 20 or 25 years.
+Under this plan, your monthly payments typically amount to 10 percent of your discretionary income, divided by 12.
+Any remaining balance is eligible for forgiveness after 20 or 25 years.

 2. PAY AS YOU EARN REPAYMENT PLAN (PAYE)

-Monthly payments are generally equal to 10 percent of your discretionary income divided by 12.
-Any remaining balance is forgiven after 20 years.
+Monthly payments, within the PAYE plan, are typically equivalent to 10 percent of your discretionary income, divided by 12.
+Any outstanding balance becomes eligible for forgiveness after 20 years.

 3. INCOME-BASED REPAYMENT PLAN (IBR)

-Monthly payments are generally equal to 15 percent of your discretionary income divided by 12.
-You pay 10 percent if you are a new borrower.
-Any remaining balance is forgiven after 20 or 25 years.
+Within the Income-Based Repayment Plan, monthly payments usually correspond to 15 percent of your discretionary income, divided by 12.
+However, if you’re a new borrower, the payment percentage is lowered to 10 percent.
+Any remaining balance is subject to forgiveness after 20 or 25 years.

 4. INCOME-CONTINGENT REPAYMENT PLAN (ICR)

-Monthly payments are 20 percent of your discretionary income divided by 12.
-Or, however much your monthly payment would be over a fixed monthly payment plan of 12 years (longer than the 10-year SRP).
-Any remaining balance is forgiven after 25 years.
+This plan entails monthly payments equal to 20 percent of your discretionary income, divided by 12.
+Alternatively, it can be the amount you would pay under a fixed 12-year repayment plan (longer than the 10-year SRP).
+Any remaining balance becomes eligible for forgiveness after 25 years.

 EXTENDED REPAYMENT PLAN (ERP)